gi8lino/k8s-gitops/hack/README.md

 Iterates recursively over each FOLDER and generates or updates resources in the corresponding 'kustomization.yaml' files.
+If a 'kustomization.yaml' has the key 'patchesStrategicMerge', the corresponding 'kustomization.yaml' will not be updated.

 positional arguments:
 FOLDER [FOLDER ...]                      one or more directories to iterate over recursively